ABOUT THE HAMLET OF

 La Bréchoire: from the main road (D75) looking north

 La Bréchoire is a hamlet near Auge in Charente.
-It is in the Fins Bois, an important cognac-producing area centred on Rouillac (a market town of about 2,000 inhabitants).
-Local farmers grow cereals, sunflowers, peas, rape and maize - as well as vines.
+It lies in the Fins Bois, the largest cognac-producing area.
+Farmers grow cereals, sunflowers, peas, rape and maize - as well as grapes.
 Even tobacco has been seen growing 2 km away, at Anville.

 What's the name of the place: is it La Bréchoire or Labréchoire?
 Click on the picture above to see what I mean.

 Though it's not easy to find, there is some industry here and there.
 The plywood factory (Joubert) at the neighbouring hamlet of Les Eliots employs over 100 people.
-The hamlet currently has three other holiday homes belonging to British people.
-A glance through the phone directory for Charente suggests that 10% or more of the population may be of UK origin.
+There are three other holiday homes belonging to British people.
+A glance through the phone directory for Charente suggests that 10% or more of the population may be Brits.

 General information, in French, about Auge and Saint-Médard here.